 Prattville is a medium-sized city located in the state of Alabama.
 With a population of 35,420 people and nine constituent neighborhoods, Prattville is the 14th largest community in Alabama.

 Prattville is a very ethnically-diverse city.
 The people who call Prattville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Prattville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Prattville include Irish, German, Scottish, and Scots-Irish.
+Important ancestries of people in Prattville include English, German, Scots-Irish, and European.

 The most common language spoken in Prattville is English.
 Other important languages spoken here include Spanish and Chinese.